-- 1. For more detailed information on the BGA packages refer to the "(LF)BGA Application Note" (AN01026); order a copy from your Philips Semiconductors sales office. - 2.
-All surface mount (SMD) packages are moisture sensitive.
-Depending upon the moisture content, the maximum temperature (with respect to time) and body size of the package, there is a risk that internal or external package cracks may occur due to vaporization of the moisture in them (the so called popcorn effect).
-For details, refer to the Drypack information in the "Data Handbook IC26; Integrated Circuit Packages; Section: Packing Methods". - 3.
-These transparent plastic packages are extremely sensitive to reflow soldering conditions and must on no account be processed through more than one soldering cycle or subjected to infrared reflow soldering with peak temperature exceeding 217 $^{\circ}$ C \pm 10 $^{\circ}$ C measured in the atmosphere of the reflow oven.
-The package body peak temperature must be kept as low as possible. - 4.
-These packages are not suitable for wave soldering.
+- [4] These packages are not suitable for wave soldering.
 On versions with the heatsink on the bottom side, the solder cannot penetrate between the printed-circuit board and the heatsink.
-On versions with the heatsink on the top side, the solder might be deposited on the heatsink surface. - 5.
-If wave soldering is considered, then the package must be placed at a 45° angle to the solder wave direction.
-The package footprint must incorporate solder thieves downstream and at the side corners. - 6.
-Wave soldering is suitable for LQFP, TQFP and QFP packages with a pitch (e) larger than 0.8 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.65 mm. - 7.
-Wave soldering is suitable for SSOP, TSSOP, VSO and VSSOP packages with a pitch (e) equal to or larger than 0.65 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.5 mm. - 8.
-Image sensor packages in principle should not be soldered.
+On versions with the heatsink on the top side, the solder might be deposited on the heatsink surface. - [5] If wave soldering is considered, then the package must be placed at a 45° angle to the solder wave direction.
+The package footprint must incorporate solder thieves downstream and at the side corners. - [6] Wave soldering is suitable for LQFP, QFP and TQFP packages with a pitch (e) larger than 0.8 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.65 mm. - [7] Wave soldering is suitable for SSOP, TSSOP, VSO and VSSOP packages with a pitch (e) equal to or larger than 0.65 mm; it is definitely not suitable for packages with a pitch (e) equal to or smaller than 0.5 mm. - [8] Image sensor packages in principle should not be soldered.
 They are mounted in sockets or delivered pre-mounted on flex foil.
 However, the image sensor package can be mounted by the client on a flex foil by using a hot bar soldering process.
-The appropriate soldering profile can be provided on request. - 9.
-Hot bar or manual soldering is suitable for PMFP packages.
+The appropriate soldering profile can be provided on request. - [9] Hot bar soldering or manual soldering is suitable for PMFP packages.